 Nichola Scrutton – Composition/Sound Design

 Davie Green – Lighting Design

 Alan McKendrick – Directing Support

 Eoin Carey – Image and Production Photography

 I was delighted to collaborate on the audio form for Kate Briggs written piece Corner Corner Volta Flip, which was part of ‘How Forms Live’ at the Mitchell Library for Glasgow International Festival of Visual Art.
 The work was set up as a headphone installation in the Poet’s Corner.

-The Mark of the Beastis a collaboration with writer/theatre-maker Martin O’Connor that explores issues/ideas around alcohol and addiction in Glasgow.
+The Mark of the Beast – a collaboration as composer/sound artist with writer/theatre-maker Martin O’Connor that explores lived experience of alcohol and addiction in Glasgow.